 John Herman is the Chairman and a founding partner of Herman Jones LLP.
 His practice focuses on complex civil litigation and licensing, with a particular emphasis on high technology matters.
 His experience includes securities, patent, antitrust, data breach, whistleblower and class action litigation.
 John also has significant first chair trial experience, handling numerous cases through verdict in both federal and state courts.

 John has worked on many noteworthy cases and successfully achieved favorable results for his clients.
-His notable cases include a recent securities fraud settlement of $107 million against Orbital ATK and a derivative settlement of $60 million on behalf of Community Health Systems, as well as leading a team of attorneys enforcing the 3Com Ethernet patents by winning two jury trial victories in federal court.
+His notable cases include a securities fraud settlement of $108 million against Orbital ATK, a settlement of $87.5 million in a securities class action case against Southern Company, and a derivative settlement of $60 million on behalf of Community Health Systems, as well as leading a team of attorneys enforcing the 3Com Ethernet patents by winning two jury trial victories in federal court.
 John also represented renowned inventor Ed Phillips in the landmark case of Phillips v.
 AWH Corp.
 He has represented the pioneers of mesh technology – David Petite, Edwin Brownrigg and SIPCO – in connection with their mesh technology portfolio.
 John has also worked on numerous class action cases, including acting as lead plaintiffs’ counsel in the Home Depot shareholder derivative action, which achieved landmark corporate governance reforms for investors.

 John has been recognized for his legal work by both his peers and legal publications.
 He serves on the Advisory Board of the Native American Intellectual Property Enterprise Council (“NAIPEC”) and is a Fellow of the Litigation Counsel of America.
 John was also voted by his peers as one of the leading intellectual property litigators in the Southeast.
 He has been named a Super Lawyer numerous times and was ranked on the “Top 100” Georgia Super Lawyers list.
 Additionally, he was listed as one of “Georgia’s Most Effective Lawyers” by Legal Trend magazine and was voted by peers as one of Atlanta Magazine’s 2017 Top Lawyers in Georgia.
 In 2018, John was elected as a Fellow of the American Bar Foundation.